 My Favorite Places To Eat In New Orleans

-If this post hasn’t made your stomach grumble in hunger, you might want to check your pulse.
+If this post hasn’t made your stomach grumble in hunger and that olive muffuletta mix isn’t calling your name, you might want to check your pulse.
 Seriously.
 And if it’s inspired you to book a trip, here are some of my recommendations for dining:

 Restaurant Stanley – Amazing Breakfast/Brunch Spot with New Orleans inspired ingredients like boudin, tasso ham, fried oysters and soft shell crabs.